What’s the most common style essence?

 Downsides of generic beauty advice

-The fact that Natural and Gamine may be the most common style essences may have implications for beauty advice, especially if it comes from a scientist.
+The fact that Natural and Gamine may be the most common style essences has implications for beauty advice, especially if it comes from a scientist.

 For example, some scientific studies will manipulate faces to have eyebrows of different thicknesses, or different makeup styles, or different positions of a given feature, and ask study participants which faces are most attractive.
 Then, based on study participants’ preferences, the scientists might conclude that the best-looking eyebrows for all women begin approximately 2 millimeters from the tops of the eyes or something.